cyberark/ark-sdk-golang/docs/sdk/schemas.md

 # Schemas

-Ark SDK is entirely based on schemas constructed from standard Golang structs, along with tagging of "json" and "mapstructure" for serialization.
+Ark SDK is entirely based on schemas constructed from standard Golang structs, along with the tagging of `json` and `mapstructure` values for serialization.

-All `exec` actions in the Ark SDK receive a model parsed from the CLI or from the SDK in code and, some of them, return a model or set of models.
+All `exec` actions in the Ark SDK receive a model parsed from the CLI or SDK in code and, some of them, return a model or set of models.

 ## Example